Chemical Weapons Act 1996

 Yet there are some exceptions to these rules.
 For example, the chemical weapons can be used for "peaceful purposes", "purposes related to protection against toxic chemicals", "legitimate military purposes", and "purposes of enforcing the law".

 "Legitimate military purposes" are described as being military purposes, which do not cause harm to people, animals, or otherwise harm them.

-Section 33 of the Chemical Weapon's act requires The secretary of State to prepare a document on the operation of this act and present it to Parliament annually.
+Section 33 of the Chemical Weapons Act 1996 requires The secretary of State to prepare a document on the operation of this act and present it to Parliament annually.